 - Formal Name Change

-There are a few reasons you can’t get your name changed: to avoid creditors, to commit fraudulent acts or if you are a convicted felon (with some exceptions 2 years after sentence completion).
+There are a few reasons you can’t get your name changed: to avoid creditors, to commit fraudulent acts, or if you are convicted felony (with some exceptions 2 years after sentence completion).

 The court is not allowed to refuse a name change for an individual seeking a name change as part of a gender change unless it finds that the name change is really being sought for one of the prohibited reasons.
 In Re McIntyre, 715 A.2d 400 (Pa.
 1998).